GreatCowBASIC/Help/output/md/dataset_for_eeprom.md

 1. Byte values,
 2. EEPROM addresses and EEPROM datasets CANNOT overlap,
 3. EEPROM addresses must not overlap TABLE data,
-4. TABLE data has precedence from address 0x00 until the the end of TABLE all data,
+4. TABLE data has precedence from address 0x00 until the end of TABLE all data,
 5. Strings must be expressed as ASCII byte value(s),
 6. Multiple elements on a single line separated by commas,
 7. Constants and calculations within the single line dataset entries